JeremiasRy/Sudoku-solver/README.md

 Because it always tries to get to the end of a branch first before checking other branches you can input a empty board to it and it will not go through millions of possibilities.

-Usually this solves the sudokus in 100-500 branches but sometimes if you only enter 1-3 values in random places it can take thousands of branches. the most I got was over 6000.
+Usually this solves the sudokus in 100-500 branches.

 This is not a sudoku game it's only a solver.